simskij/simskij.github.io/_notes/Public/Reliability/Observability.md

 title: Observability
 feed: show
 ---
 Observability is a term used to describe to what extent the state of a system can be inferred from it's inputs and outputs.
+The term is often used interchangably with the term [[Monitoring]].

 ### Concepts
 - [[Alerting]]